 One of the most frequently asked questions we receive is whether you need to cleanse your face in the morning and evening.
 With one exception, our recommendation is 'no'.
-Learn why skipping your face cleanser in the morning can boost your skin barrier, how it relates to acne, blemishes and even anti-ageing, and what alternative we recommend should you still want a morning freshness boost.
+Learn why skipping your face cleanser in the morning can boost your skin barrier health, how it relates to acne, blemishes and even anti-ageing, and what alternative we recommend should you still want a morning freshness boost.

 What happens if you cleanse your face too often?

-The core issue of the cleansing step is the following: A cleanser cannot really distinguish between particles such as make-up on the skin and the skin's own lipids.
+The core issue of the cleansing step is the following: A cleanser cannot distinguish between particles such as make-up on the skin and the skin's own lipids.
 It simply washes both away.

-This means that the more often you cleanse your face with cleanser, the more likely you are to rinse out too many of the skin's own lipids and thus weaken the skin barrier.
+This means that the more often you cleanse your face with cleansers, the more likely you are to rinse out too many of the skin's own lipids and thus weaken the skin barrier.
 This is an effect that may take several months to occur and could manifest as sensitive, flaky skin and redness and accelerate the aging process as the skin loses its subtleness and elasticity.
-Other symptoms could be sudden reactions to care products because the skin barrier is disturbed due to over-care (too much soaping, peeling, brushing).
+Other symptoms could be sudden reactions to care products because the skin barrier is disturbed due to over-care (too much soaping, peeling, exfoliation).
 In addition, sebum production in the face is stimulated as the skin tries to prevent possible dryness - triggered by water.